Tractable and Intractable Entailment Problems in Separation Logic with Inductively Defined Predicates: Definitions

 \begin{remark} As evidenced by the rules in Example \ref{ex:als}, the tuple $()$ is frequently used as a base case, to end a data structure.
 This departs from standard conventions in SL in which a non-allocated constant $\nil$ is frequently used instead.
-We avoid considering constants of sort $\addr$ in our framework because this would complicate definitions: one would have to keep track of allocated and non allocated constants and/or to add syntactic conditions on the formulas and rules to ensure that such constants are never allocated. \end{remark}
+We avoid considering constants of sort $\addr$ in our framework because this would complicate definitions: one would have to keep track of allocated and non-allocated constants and/or to add syntactic conditions on the formulas and rules to ensure that such constants are never allocated.
+Note that this convention introduces an asymmetry in the structure.
+For instance, in doubly-linked lists, the ``next'' field of the last element points to $()$ while the ``previous'' field of the first element contains an arbitrary location $y$.
+To achieve symmetry in the structure, one could introduce an atom $y \mapsto ()$.
+For example, the formula $y \mapsto () * \dll(x,y)$ represents a doubly-linked list ending with $()$ in both directions. \end{remark}

 Note that \prulesname are progressing and connected (in the sense of \cite{IosifRogalewiczSimacek13}): every rule allocates exactly one location --the first parameter of the predicate-- and the first parameter of every predicate in the body of the rule occurs in the right-hand side of the (necessarily unique) points-to atom of the rule.
 They are not necessarily established (again in the sense of\cite{IosifRogalewiczSimacek13}) as non-allocated existential variables are allowed provided they are not of sort $\addr$. \begin{example} The following (non established, in the sense of \cite{IosifRogalewiczSimacek13}) rules, denoting list segments with unallocated elements are \prules iff $u \not \in \vars_{\addr}$: